LevisNgigi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creates a script that sets the mode of the file hello to -rwxr-x-wx
+creates a script that sets the mode of the file hello the same as olleh’s mode.